syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Open-and-Save-PowerPoint-Presentation-in-Google-Cloud-Storage.md

         if (shape.TextBody.Text == "Company History")
             shape.TextBody.Text = "Company Profile";

-        //Saving the PowerPoint document to a MemoryStream MemoryStream outputStream = new MemoryStream();
+        //Saving the PowerPoint to a MemoryStream
+        MemoryStream outputStream = new MemoryStream();
         pptxDocument.Save(outputStream);